Cadasta/django-tutelary/docs/source/example/index.rst

 ===================

 The django-tutelary distribution includes a relatively comprehensive example application.
-It's just basic CRUD, but it serves to illustrate how to use django-tutelary.
+It's just basic CRUD + forms, but it serves to illustrate how to use django-tutelary.

 .. toctree::